i2mint/config2py/README.md

 <img width="341" alt="image" src="https://github.com/i2mint/config2py/assets/1906276/09f287a8-05f9-4590-8664-10feda9ad617">

-But where you can control what the central store (by default "Local App Data Files" store) is, and whether to first search in environment variables or not, and whether to ask the user for the value, if not found before, or not.
+But where you can control what the central store (by default a local configuration files store) is, and whether to first search in environment variables or not, and whether to ask the user for the value, if not found before, or not.

 ```python
 from config2py import simple_config_getter, get_configs_local_store